cptactionhank/docker-atlassian-jira-software/README.md

 [![CircleCI Build Status](https://img.shields.io/circleci/project/cptactionhank/docker-atlassian-jira-software/master.svg?label=CircleCI)](https://circleci.com/gh/cptactionhank/docker-atlassian-jira-software) [![Open Issues](https://img.shields.io/github/issues/cptactionhank/docker-atlassian-jira-software.svg)](https://github.com/cptactionhank/docker-atlassian-jira-software/issues) [![Stars on GitHub](https://img.shields.io/github/stars/cptactionhank/docker-atlassian-jira-software.svg)](https://github.com/cptactionhank/docker-atlassian-jira-software/stargazers) [![Forks on GitHub](https://img.shields.io/github/forks/cptactionhank/docker-atlassian-jira-software.svg)](https://github.com/cptactionhank/docker-atlassian-jira-software/network) [![Stars on Docker Hub](https://img.shields.io/docker/stars/cptactionhank/atlassian-jira-software.svg)](https://hub.docker.com/r/cptactionhank/atlassian-jira-software/) [![Pulls on Docker Hub](https://img.shields.io/docker/pulls/cptactionhank/atlassian-jira-software.svg)](https://hub.docker.com/r/cptactionhank/atlassian-jira-software/)

+> HEADS UP!
+The `latest` tag and versions above 7.7.1 will be switching to use Alpine versions of OpenJDK as the base image.

 # Atlassian JIRA Software in a Docker container

 This is a containerized installation of Atlassian JIRA Software with Docker, and it's a match made in heaven for us all to enjoy.
 The aim of this image is to keep the installation as straight forward as possible, but with a few Docker related twists.
 You can get started by clicking the appropriate link below and reading the documentation.